 2. Interactive Videos

 Interactive videos are created by seamlessly blending the video with the course content and interactive elements using eLearning authoring tools, such as Storyline 360 or Adobe Captivate. eLearning interactivities, such as drag-and-drops, multiple choice questions, hotspots, etc. ensure learners actively engage with the content, instead of passively receiving the information.
+Tools such as Clipchamp offer holistic solutions to develop and edit videos.

 While interactive videos do sound fun, it can be challenging to seamlessly combine the video slides with the course content slides.
 However, that won’t be a problem if you have experienced authoring tools experts onboard.
 If you don’t, you can outsource the same to an experienced eLearning vendor for faster turnaround.